Trust, Technology, and Consent in the Era of Revised Common Rule

 Tuesday, June 2, 2020: RCF Workshop

-2:45 pm to 4:00 pm- Using Plain Language in Informed Consent Documents
+2:45 pm- 4:00 pm– Using Plain Language into Informed Consent Documents

 Wednesday, June 3, 2020: RCF Conference

-8:00 am to 9:00 am- Keynote: Research in Digital Age: Promises and Ethical Perils from an Ethics Lens
+8:00 am- 9:00 am– Keynote: Research in Digital Age: Promises and Ethical Perils from an Ethics Lens